 The purpose of these clauses is to dissuade expensive probate litigation.
 Many wills and trust include this type of language.

 The Texas courts have been reluctant to enforce no-contest clauses.
 This reluctance is based on the idea that those with a legitimate complaint should be able to ask the court for help without fear of losing their interest in the estate or trust.
-Section 254.005 of the Texas Estates Code echos this sentiment.
-It says that a no-contest clause will not be enforced if the contest is brought and maintained in good faith and with just cause.
+Section 254.005 of the Texas Estates Code echos this idea.
+It says that a no-contest clause will not be enforced if the contest is brought and stays in good faith and with just cause.
 It is not exactly clear what “good faith” or “just cause” means.